 Energy Efficient Cooling and Air Conditioning Tips

-Air conditioning and cooling are among the most significant inventions of the past century.
-They made summer blockbusters possible and helped boost manufacturing for wartime supplies and airplanes.
+Air conditioning and cooling are one of the most important inventions in modern history.
+They made summer blockbusters possible and helped boost production for wartime supplies and aircrafts.

-Cooling, however, places immense strain on the electricity system and creates huge quantities of pollution.
-This particular IEA Report raises awareness of the effects and provides solutions.
+Cooling, however, puts an enormous strain on the power system and generates massive amounts of pollution.
+This special IEA Report aims to raise awareness of the impact and provides solutions.

 Energy Efficiency

-When you are choosing the right cooling system, energy efficiency is an important factor.
-The upgrade to a more efficient conditioner will save on your energy costs and also reduce the environmental impact.
+Energy efficiency is among the most important aspects when choosing a new cooling system.
+The upgrade to a more efficient cooling system will lower your energy costs and also reduce environmental impact.
 Air conditioning units are rated using a variety of energy efficiency ratings, such as SEER, EER, and HSPF.
-These ratings tell you how much an air conditioner can cool with a certain amount of electricity consumed.
-The higher the rating, the more efficient the unit.
-The SEER rating of the system can be located on its yellow Energy Guide Label or by searching “SEER ratings”.
+These ratings show how much an air conditioner can cool using a specific amount of electricity.
+The higher the rating, the more efficient the unit is.
+The SEER rating of the system can be found on the yellow Energy Guide Label or by searching “SEER ratings”.

-Large commercial cooling systems come with particular energy efficiency considerations also.
-They usually make use of a combination of split or packaged compressors that have huge pipe networks to distribute cooling throughout the building.
-These systems could also incorporate steam systems that require specific maintenance in order to prevent the pipes from getting blocked.
+Commercial cooling systems are also subject to energy efficiency issues.
+They usually use the combination of packaged or split compressors with huge pipe networks to distribute cooling throughout the building.
+They could also have steam systems which require specialized maintenance to keep the pipes from becoming blocked.

-Many of these systems can also be controlled by the use of a Building Automation System, which integrates the heating and cooling systems into a single central system.
-Verde has been able to improve the efficiency of systems by providing retrocommissioning recommendations that provide quick paybacks.
+A lot of these huge systems can also be controlled with a Building Automation System, which connects the cooling and heating systems into one centralized system.
+Verde has been able to improve the efficiency of systems by providing retrocommissioning suggestions that have rapid paybacks.

-Energy efficiency in cooling and air conditioning is a key element of global efforts to mitigate climate change.
-In the end, we must ensure that manufacturers introduce super-efficient cooling devices to market, and that consumers are demanding them.
-In the meantime we can also take other steps to reduce our energy use and greenhouse gases emissions.
+The global effort to reduce the effects of climate change is heavily dependent on energy efficiency in cooling and air conditioning.
+Ultimately, we need to ensure that manufacturers introduce super-efficient cooling devices to market, and consumers are demanding them.
+In the meantime, there are a variety of actions we can take to help cut our energy consumption and greenhouse gas emissions.

 Indoor Air Quality

-Indoor air quality is a serious health concern for those who spend a large part of their lives inside buildings.
-There are fortunately a number of ways to improve IAQ, which can stop common issues like asthma as well as allergies and fatigue.
+Indoor air quality can be a major health risk for many people who spend a substantial portion of their lives inside buildings.
+There are a variety of ways to improve IAQ and prevent common issues such as asthma, allergies fatigue, allergies, etc.

-Particulate matter as well as volatile organic compounds and carbon dioxide are three of the most prevalent pollutants in modern homes and office buildings.
-These pollutants are released into the air due to a variety of activities, such as cooking, cleaning, or smoking cigarettes, and can cause respiratory problems as well as allergic reactions.
+Particulate matter, volatile organic compounds, and carbon dioxide are three of the most common pollutants in modern office and home buildings.
+These pollutants are released into the air through many different activities, like cooking, cleaning, or smoking, and they could cause respiratory problems and allergic reactions.

-In addition to the obvious health benefits of improving IAQ, it can also increase the comfort in your home.
-For instance, a house with a lot of air pollution can become musty and smell unpleasant.
-It can also trigger irritated or itchy eyes, and a swollen sensation.
-These issues can be avoided by installing an air purifier, keeping the HVAC system, and making sure that windows and doors are kept open to let in air as required.
+In addition to the obvious health benefits of improving IAQ, it can also increase comfort in your home.
+A home with high levels of air pollutants for instance, may smell musty.
+It can also cause irritation to the eyes, itchy skin and a feeling of suffocation.
+This can be addressed by installing an air purifier, maintaining the HVAC system, and making sure that windows and doors are kept open to let in air as required.

-Symptoms of poor air quality can be a variety of symptoms and include headaches, difficulty concentrating, and even general malaise.
-Although these symptoms may resolve themselves after leaving a area, prolonged exposure could cause health problems that are already present and can even result in serious illness.
+The signs of poor air quality can be a variety of symptoms and can include headaches difficulties in concentrating, or general feeling of malaise.
+These symptoms may resolve after leaving the area however, prolonged exposure to poor quality air can aggravate existing health issues or even cause serious illness.

-The most important factor that influences IAQ is the rate that fresh air replaces stale air, a process referred to as ventilation.
-This can be affected by the weather, the occupancy rate of the room, and the design.
-There are many methods to improve IAQ.
-This can be done by introducing plants in the home, opening doors and windows as often as possible, and making sure that the HVAC system is operating correctly.
-If you want to go one step further, we suggest that you consult a Comfort Specialist regarding an indoor air quality assessment.
+The main factor that affects IAQ is the speed that fresh air replaces old air, a process known as ventilation.
+This is affected by the weather, occupancy rate of the room, and the design.
+There are a few easy methods to improve IAQ.
+This can be done by introducing plants in the home, opening the doors and windows as often as feasible, and making sure that the HVAC system is working effectively.
+For those who would prefer a more thorough approach, it is recommended that they speak with a Comfort Specialist about an assessment of indoor air quality.

 Smoke Pollution

 The haze that covered New York City last week was caused by forest fires that are burning in Canada.
-It can also cause dangerous air quality conditions throughout most of the south and north of the United States.
-The thick smoky fog can reduce visibility and may cause respiratory distress to anyone who is required to be outside.
+It is also causing dangerous air quality issues across much of the north and south of the United States.
+The thick smoke haze can reduce visibility and creates breathing difficulties for those who is outdoors.

-Unfortunately there is no way to completely block smoke from getting into your business or home through windows and doors especially older houses with lots of drafts and cracks.
-You can take steps to lessen the amount of smoke that enters your home or business.
+Unfortunately, there is no way to completely prevent smoke from getting into your business or home through doors and windows, especially older homes with many cracks and drafts.
+However you can make steps to limit the amount of smoke that enters your building.

-Keep all windows and doors closed when it is smoky outside.
-This will reduce the amount of smoke from outside air by 30 percent.
-If you can, place damp towels on the door frames and cracks to slow the flow of smoke into your home or business.
+Close all windows and doors when it’s smokey.
+This can cut the amount of smoke by 30 percent.
+Put wet towels in cracks of door frames and around them to slow down the flow of smoky ai.

 Supercooling

 In recent times, supercooling has become a popular energy-saving technique.
-It’s based on the idea that electricity costs different amounts at different times of the day.
-In reality, the majority of power companies offer “time-of-use” plans that feature different rates for off-peak and peak times.
-Supercooling lets homeowners pre-cool their homes in off-peak times so that they don’t have to run their air conditioners during the high-cost summer peak times.
+It’s based on the notion that electricity prices are different at different times of the day.
+The majority of power companies offer “time of use” plans that have different rates for off-peak and peak times.
+Supercooling lets homeowners cool their homes in advance during off-peak hours, so they don’t need to run air conditioners during those costly summer peak hours.

-This method requires a programmable thermostat that is able to adjust itself automatically.
-However, even with this, homeowners should take the time to look up their electric consumption patterns and decide when it’s most cost-effective to run their air conditioner.
-Many people save about 25% or more off their energy bills using this method.
+This method requires a thermostat that can adjust automatically.
+Even with this, homeowners still need to examine their patterns of usage of electricity to determine when their air conditioner will be the most efficient.
+Many people save about 25% or more off their energy bills by using this method.

-To make the house super cool the home, the homeowner set their AC to lower temperatures in the morning and keeps it at that temperature for a couple of hours.
-This cools down the floors, walls, furniture, and fixtures of the house as well as the air inside.
-When energy costs are high the homeowner, he or she will turn the air conditioning up, and leave it running until the next time it is shut off.
+To make the house super cool, the homeowner sets their AC to lower temperatures in the morning, and then keeps it at that setting for a few hours.
+This cools the walls, floors, furniture, and fixtures of the home as well as the air inside.
+When peak energy costs hit homeowners, they increase the temperature of the air conditioner, and leave it running until the next time it’s turned off.

-This strategy is effective because cooling doesn’t just mean making the air inside the house cooler.
-It’s crucial to prevent heat from entering your home through windows, doors, and other leaky points.
-That’s why homeowners should double-check that their home is sealed and cover any drafty or leaky areas.
-Also, they should use window covers to block out sun, particularly in areas that get direct sunlight during the hottest parts of the day.
-Also, they should make sure that all windows and doors are sealed to prevent air from getting out during cooling cycles.
-They should also consider using smart thermostats to help them remember when to start and stop cooling.
-This will allow homeowners to cut down on their energy consumption without worrying about forgetting to turn off or on the system.
+This method is efficient because cooling doesn’t just mean making the air in the house cooler.
+It is essential to stop heat from getting into your home through windows, doors, and other leaky points.
+This is why homeowners should ensure that their homes are properly sealed and insulate any leaky or drafty areas.
+Also, they should make use of window shades to block the sun, especially in areas that receive direct sunlight during the hottest parts of the day.
+They should also ensure that all windows and doors are tightly sealed to prevent air from escape during cooling cycles are in progress.
+They should also consider using smart thermostats to assist them remember when to start and stop cooling.
+This will allow homeowners to cut down on their energy bills without worrying about forgetting to turn off or on the system.

 Explore More